-But you still want to know how to get smells out of wood furniture.
+You still want to know how to get smells out of wood furniture so you can actually bring it inside.
 We have super handy tips for removing these odors using 10 different methods.
+Before you know it, your wooden furniture will smell as good as new.

 Key Takeaways